isomerpages/ogp-sync/pages/About Sync.md

 ![](/images/SYNC%20MOCKUP.jpg)

 ### **Keep your COVID-19 records in sync**
-Sync is a web platform built by [Open Government Products](https://www.open.gov.sg/) that enables consent-based sharing of COVID-19 test results and vaccination records.
-Developed in collaboration with the Ministry of Health, Sync allows individuals to instantly share their COVID-19 records with employers and organisations, while retaining full control over deciding who they share this data with.
+Sync is a web platform built by [Open Government Products](https://www.open.gov.sg/) in collaboration with the Ministry of Health, to enable easy submission and sharing of COVID-19 test results and vaccination records.

 At present, Sync allows individuals to share their COVID-19 ART and PCR swab tests results, and vaccination records.

 #### **How is Sync useful to individuals?**
+* Submit results of self-administered ARTs easily and securely
 * Share your verified health records (supervised ART & PCR swab results, and COVID-19 vaccination status) with any organisation you work with
-* Submit weekly ART self-swab results easily and securely
-* Control who you share your COVID-19 records with, and change permissions at any time
+* Control who you share your COVID-19 records with, and change permissions at any time (Note: For travellers submitting ART results, the information is sent directly to the relevant authorities)

 #### **What's in it for organisations?**